MicrosoftDocs/windowsserverdocs/WindowsServerDocs/security/applocker/get-started/get-started-with-applocker.md

 The variety of forms that malicious software can take make it difficult for users to know what is safe to run.
 When activated, malicious software can damage content on a hard disk drive, flood a network with requests to cause a denial-of-service (DoS) attack, send confidential information to the Internet, or compromise the security of a computer.

-The countermeasure is to create a sound design for your application control policies on end-user computers in your organization, and then thoroughly test the policies in a lab environment before you deploy them in a production environment. applocker can be part of your application control strategy because you can control what software is allowed to run on your computers.
+The countermeasure is to create a sound design for your application control policies on end-user computers in your organization, and then thoroughly test the policies in a lab environment before you deploy them in a production environment.
+AppLocker can be part of your application control strategy because you can control what software is allowed to run on your computers.

 A flawed application control policy implementation can disable necessary applications or allow malicious or unintended software to run.
 Therefore, it is important that organizations dedicate sufficient resources to manage and troubleshoot the implementation of such policies.

-For additional information about specific security issues, see [Security Considerations for applocker](security-considerations-for-applocker.md).
+For additional information about specific security issues, see [Security Considerations for AppLocker](security-considerations-for-applocker.md).